 Can mould make you sick?

-Mould doesn’t affect everyone the same way.
+Mould can affect everyone differently.
 Some people may not notice any symptoms, while others could experience:

 -